cloudsimplus/cloudsimplus/README.md

 There is a  [bash script](script/bootstrap.sh) that you can use to build and run CloudSim++ examples.
 The script must be run on the project root directory in a Unix-like system such as Linux, FreeBDS and Mac OSX.

-To run some example type the command: `sh script/bootstrap.sh full.package.name.ExampleClassName`.
+To run some example type the command: `sh script/bootstrap.sh ExampleClassName`.
-For instance, to run the CloudSimExample1 you can type: `sh script/bootstrap.sh org.cloudbus.cloudsim.examples.CloudSimExample1`
+For instance, to run the CloudSimExample1 you can type: `sh script/bootstrap.sh CloudSimExample1`.
+To run an example into a sub-directory, type `sh script/bootstrap.sh sub_directory_name.ExampleClassName`.
+For instance, to run the [workload/SwfWorkloadFormatExample1](modules/cloudsim-plus-examples/src/main/java/org/cloudbus/cloudsim/examples/workload/SwfWorkloadFormatExample1.java) example, type `sh script/bootstrap.sh workload.SwfWorkloadFormatExample1`.

-This command will check if it is required to build the project first using maven, that will make sure to download all dependencies.
+Th script checks if it is required to build the project using maven, that will make sure to download all dependencies.
 To see what examples are available, just navigate through the [examples directory](modules/cloudsim-plus-examples/src/main/java/org/cloudbus/cloudsim/examples).

 To just build the CloudSim++ and examples packages, execute the script without any parameter.